gopheracademy/gopheracademy-web/content/advent-2017/parsing-with-antlr4-and-go.md

 ## More grammars

 Learning how to write a grammar may be daunting, but there are many resources for help.
-The author of Antlr, [Terence Parr](http://parrt.cs.usfca.edu/), has [published a book](https://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference), with some of the content freely available on [antlr.org](http://antlr.org).
+The author of ANTLR, [Terence Parr](http://parrt.cs.usfca.edu/), has [published a book](https://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference), with some of the content freely available on [antlr.org](http://antlr.org).